loganfranken/loganfranken.github.io/_posts/2011-09-21-create-a-treasure-hunt-game-with-ucla-mwf.md

 );
 ```

-You can, of course, dig into the [full source code on GitHub](https://github.com/loganfranken/Treasure-Hunt) and, more importantly, you can play the [Treasure Hunt demo right now](https://treasure.loganfranken.com/)!
+You can, of course, dig into the [full source code on GitHub](https://github.com/loganfranken/Treasure-Hunt)!

 The UCLA MWF is off to a great start, and I'm excited to [watch it evolve](https://github.com/ucla/mwf/wiki/Roadmap).
 They have a growing base of support and adoption from other universities and their commitment to a "least common denominator" mobile platform should be reassuring to institutions looking for a more accessible mobile framework.